-However, as a commercial product bamboo has many uses.
-This highly diverse and popular plant has been cultivated for centuries for use in construction, or for artisan crafts such musical instruments and serving ware.
-Today, it is as a popular choice for flooring.
+However, as a commercial product, bamboo has many uses.
+This highly diverse and popular plant has been cultivated for centuries for use in construction, and for use in artisan crafts like musical instruments and serving ware.
+Today, it is a popular choice for flooring.
 It’s used for kitchenware, such as spoons, bowls, and cutting boards.
 And, as a soft and versatile textile, it’s used for bed linens and clothing.

-Bamboo is not one just plant.
-There are over 1,500 species native on every continent but Europe and Antarctica.
-Its sustainability and fast growth are the stuff of legend and as a highly renewable resource it is gaining in popularity everywhere.
+Bamboo is not just one plant.
+There are over 1,500 species native to every continent but Europe and Antarctica.
+Its sustainability and fast growth are the stuff of legend and as a highly renewable resource, it is gaining in popularity everywhere.

 But, as we’ve found, it’s also taking the skin care world by storm in the form of a unique and promising bamboo extract that feeds skin for smooth and supple results.

 Yes, bamboo extracts have great skin benefits.
 Not bad for what many often think of as an invasive weed.

 Get the Skinny on Bamboo for Your Skin Care